Born: New York, New York, 18 December 1860

 While afar through the summer night

-Sigh the wooing flutes' soft strains.
+Sigh the wooing flutes' soft strain.

 Edward MacDowell was a composer of significant talent and melodic gifts.